-IndiGo Airlines ranks highly as the second best airline in Central Asia, and the best in India.
-Privately owned, Delhi-based IndiGo commenced operations in 2006.
-Since then, it's grown to dominate the Indian market with a huge share of about 40%.
-The airline has been consistently acknowledged as India's best low-cost carrier.
-Despite its cheap fares, it's remained punctual, and maintains a high level of customer service and baggage handling.
-It also offers excellent connectivity, with flights to 39 domestic destinations and seven international destinations.
+It would be difficult to topple IndiGo Airlines as the best low-cost airline in Central Asia and India.
+Privately-owned, Delhi-based IndiGo commenced operations in 2006.
+Since then, it has grown to dominate the Indian domestic market with a huge market share of almost 50%.
+The airline is consistently acknowledged as India's best low-cost carrier (followed by SpiceJet, and GoAir in third place).
+Despite its cheap fares, IndiGo is punctual, and maintains a high level of customer service and baggage handling.
+It also provides excellent connectivity, with flights to 63 domestic destinations and 24 international destinations across Asia.

 While Mumbai and Delhi compete for best airport in India, it's Bangalore and Hyderabad that are always neck and neck for best regional airport.
-This year it's Bangalore, while last year it was Hyderabad.
-Bangalore is the third busiest airport in India, with over 20 million passengers a year.
+This year, the winner is Bangalore again.
+Bangalore is the third busiest airport in India, with more than 33 million passengers a year.
+Apparently, it's now also the fastest growing airport in the world!
 This brand new airport was constructed by a private company and started operating in May 2008.
 Since it opened, the airport has been expanded in two phases.
 The second phase commenced in 2015, and involves the construction of a second runway and second terminal.
-Both the domestic and international terminals are in the same building and share the same check-in hall.
-Bangalore airport is ranked the third best airport in Central Asia (after Mumbai and Delhi), ahead of Hyderabad in fourth place.Continue to 5 of 5 below.
+Both the domestic and international terminals are in the same building, and share the same check-in hall.

 Although Delhi is regarded as the best airport in Central Asia and India, it has dropped to third place in terms of airport staff.
 Mumbai airport is now ranked as having the best staff, with Hyderabad airport in second position.
 Mumbai airport handles about 50 million passengers a year.
 The award covers customer satisfaction across 39 key performance indicators for airport service and product.
 This includes check-in, arrivals, transfers, shopping, security and immigration, through to departure at the gate.